Horbenkodev/hugo-blog/content/posts/is-passwordless-authentication-safe/index.md

 ---
+ceoTitle: Is Passwordless Authentication Safe?
+title: Is Passwordless Authentication Safe and Should You Choose It?
-title: Is Passwordless Authentication Safe?
+breadcrumbs: Is Passwordless Authentication Safe?
+slug: is-passwordless-authentication-safe
+draft: false
-publishDate: '2024-04-22T00:00:00Z'
+publishDate: 2024-04-22T00:00:00Z
-authors: []
+image: passwordless_auth_security.jpg
+og_image: passwordless_auth_security_socials.jpg
 description: Traditional passwords are losing popularity.
 But is passwordless more secure than password authentication?
 Find the answer in our post.
-image: passwordless_auth_security.jpg
-og_image: passwordless_auth_security_socials.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - security-team
 categories:
   - business
+industries: []
+questionary:
+  - question: Is passkey safe?
+    answer: Definitely yes, at least it is much safer than a password.
+It is so because the concept of passkeys involves the use of two-factor authentication.
+It helps to enhance the protection level but it is often ignored by users of those apps and websites that have traditional passwords.
+  - question: When is it better not to use passwordless authentication?
+    answer: There are no specific restrictions related to the use of passwordless security methods.
+However, you should bear in mind the learning curve (those users who are accustomed to relying on passwords may face difficulties with utilizing a new approach without proper training) and the investments associated with the implementation of passwordless auth.
+  - question: What are the key benefits of passwordless security methods?
+    answer: Such methods ensure better user experiences and a higher level of protection in comparison to traditional passwords.
+People do not need to take care of creating, remembering, and storing passwords, while the risks of various password-based attacks will be eliminated.
 ---
 The security of tech solutions and data protection are among the most serious concerns regarding the development and launch of software products.
 And security-related fears are not groundless.
 The tools and methods used by hackers are becoming more sophisticated.
 This leads to situations when traditional security measures are just not powerful enough to protect users and their data.
 According to the recently published <a href="https://www.esentire.com/resources/library/2023-official-cybercrime-report" target="_blank">report</a>, the global annual cost of cybercrime can hit an alarming amount of $9.5 trillion in 2024.
 In 2025, this figure is expected to reach the level of $10.5 trillion.